swiftly-solution/documentation/src/docs/scripting/events/gameevents/onsurvivalnorespawnsfinal.md

 ---

 # OnSurvivalNoRespawnsFinal
-This event is triggered when survival_no_respawns_final is triggered
+This event is triggered when survival_no_respawns_final is triggered.
 ::: tabs
 @tab Lua
 ```lua